gtxaspec/wz_mini_hacks/README.md

   1. PAN v2:
      -  Tilt (Vertical) only works at motor speed 9

+## HELP!
+SOMETHING DOESN'T DOESN'T WORK

+* If you need assistance, or have general questions, feel free to visit the [Discussions](https://github.com/gtxaspec/wz_mini_hacks/discussions) area!
+There are folks always willing to help out.

 ## Setup v3/PANv2

 1. git clone the repo or download the repo zip